 Languages Made Easy

-You had a 127 day streak on Duolingo.
+You had a 127 day streak on a language app.

 And then one day… you just stopped.

-You start to think you can’t discipline yourself into believing something works when your brain has evidence that it doesn’t.
+You can’t force your brain to keep believing something works when it has proof that it doesn’t.

 Your streak didn’t die because you’re lazy.